-These amounts represent the threshold, target and maximum non-equity incentive plan awards under the Zoetis Annual Incentive Plan for 2017.

-- (2) These amounts represent the threshold, target and maximum share payouts under our performance award unit program for the performance period beginning January 1, 2017 and ending December 31, 2019.
+- (1) These amounts represent the threshold, target and maximum non-equity incentive plan awards under the Zoetis Annual Incentive Plan for 2018. - (2) These amounts represent the threshold, target and maximum share payouts under our performance award unit program for the performance period beginning January 1, 2018 and ending December 31, 2020.
 The payment for threshold performance is 0%.
 The target payout is equal to 100% of the granted units and represents the number of performance award units that may be earned for achieving the target level of the performance goal.
-The maximum payout is 200% of the target number of performance award units and represents the number of performance of the performance award units that may be earned for achieving the number of performance award units and represents the number of performance award units that may be earned for achieving the maximum level of the performance goal.
-Dividend equivalent units are accrued through the payout date and increase the target number of performance award units. - (3) The exercise price of the stock options is the closing price of the company's stock on the grant date. - (4) The amounts shown in this column represent the award values as of the grant date, computed in accordance with FASB ASC Topic 718 based on the assumptions and methodologies set forth in Note 14 to the 2017 10-K. The stock options are shown using a Black-Scholes value of \$14.30 on the grant date, the RSUs are shown using the company's grant date closing stock price of \$55.02, and the performance award units are shown using a Monte Carlo simulation model value of \$74.28 on the grant date.
-For each NEO, the target grant date values of the stock option, RSU and performance award unit grants were intended to be equally weighted; however, there are slight differences in value due to rounding down upon the conversion from dollar values to a whole number of options or units using the grant date values.

-(5) These Zoetis stock option and RSU awards are subject to three-year cliff vesting and vest 100% on the third anniversary of the grant date.

-(6) These performance award units are subject to three-year cliff vesting and are earned based on achievement of a performance goal measured over a three-year performance period beginning January 1, 2017 and ending December 31, 2019.
+The maximum payout is 200% of the target number of performance award units and represents the number of performance award units that may be earned for achieving the maximum level of the performance goal.
+Dividend equivalent units are accrued through the payout date and increase the target number of performance award units. - (3) The exercise price of the stock options is the closing price of the company's stock on the grant date.

+- (4) The amounts shown in this column represent the award values as of the grant date, computed in accordance with FASB ASC Topic 718 based on the assumptions and methodologies set forth in Note 14 to the 2018 10-K. The stock options are shown using a Black-Scholes value of \$20.29 on the grant date, the RSUs are shown using the company's grant date closing stock price of \$73.24, and the performance award units are shown using a Monte Carlo simulation model value of \$100.34 on the grant date.
+For each NEO, the target grant date values of the stock option, RSU and performance award unit grants were intended to be equally weighted; however, there are slight differences in value due to rounding down upon the conversion from dollar values to a whole number of options or units using the grant date values. - (5) These Zoetis stock option and RSU awards are subject to three-year cliff vesting and vest 100% on the third anniversary of the grant date. - (6) These performance award units are subject to three-year cliff vesting and are earned based on achievement of a performance goal measured over a three-year performance period beginning January 1, 2018 and ending December 31, 2020.
 The performance goal is based on the company's TSR results as compared to the TSR results of the companies comprising the S&P 500 Group.
 The number of shares paid under these performance award units, if any, ranges from 0% to 200% of the target number of shares (including accrued dividend equivalent units) and depends upon the extent to which the performance goal is achieved, as determined by the Committee after the end of the performance period.

-OUTSTANDING EQUITY AWARDS AT 2017 FISCAL YEAR-END TABLE
+OUTSTANDING EQUITY AWARDS AT 2018 FISCAL YEAR-END TABLE

-The following table summarizes the Zoetis equity-based long-term incentive awards made to our NEOs that were outstanding as of December 31, 2017.
+The following table summarizes the Zoetis equity-based long-term incentive awards made to our NEOs that were outstanding as of December 31, 2018.